billynewport/datasurface/docs/Workspaces.md

 Consumers may also specify they want to use multiple of these for a single application.
 A Workspace has multiple DatasetGroups.
 A DatasetGroup has one or more DatasetSinks.
 EAch DatasetSink describes a dataset which the consumer needs for their application.
 Each DatasetGroup can specify its own WorkspacePlatformConfig.
 A Dataset can be specified multiple times within a single Workspace, once per DatasetGroup.
 This is allowed so consumer may require a live, low latency version of a dataset as well as a much high latency version of the same dataset which is fully milestoned.

-## Asset
+## DataContainer

-The asset is the data container that will host the data for the consumer.
+Data containers host the data for the consumer.
 The ecosystem will deliver the data from the producers to this container where the consumer will be able to query it.
-There are a variety of asset types and they will consistently change.
-Examples of asset types are:
+There are a variety of data container types and they will consistently change.
+Examples of data container types are:

 * Lake House (object store + Delta capable columnar files + Data catalog)
 * Traditional OLTP SQL Databases
 * Traditional OLAP SQL Data warehouses

-Assets are typically located with an InstructureLocation which is owned by an InfrastructureVendor.
-Datasets can only be stored on an Asset if the GovernanceZone that polices the dataset allows it.
+Data containers are typically located with an InstructureLocation which is owned by an InfrastructureVendor.
+Datasets can only be stored on a Data container if the GovernanceZone that polices the dataset allows it.
 Some GovernanceZones may not allow cloud vendors or may not allow on site vendors.

 ## DatasetGroups